yaya2devops/cloudblog/cl6hrtp700640wtnv79x09z8r.md

 At this point, I've discovered that certs are extremely useful in terms of staying disciplined and adhering to deadlines, which is a high organizational skill itself, in addition to the astounding information you'll learn.

 So I'm focusing more on the journey for the sake of progress, and below is the Wishlist I intend to pursue!

+Hello, I came to provide you with a link to additional thoughts on certifications; please come visit more momentum from [here](https://github.com/Y4HYA4/ExperienceInCloud#-certifications)!

 # Certifications Wish List
 ## Microsoft Azure